HardlyDifficult/Tutorials/Outline.md

 A GameObject is something which appears in the game's Hierarchy.
 Every GameObject has a transform.
 It may also hold other GameObjects and it may includes various components.

+Everything you see and interact with in a game is driven by game objects.
+Typically a game object represents a single logical object in the world.
+It may be composed of child game objects, each responsible for part of the display and/or behaviour.

 <hr></details>
 <details><summary>What's a Component?</summary>

-A component is a set of logic (i.e. code) which may be added to a GameObject and is exposed in the Inspector.
+A component is a set of logic (i.e. code) which may be added to a GameObject (or child GameObject) and is exposed in the Inspector.
 A GameObject may have any number of components and those components may expose various properties to customize the behaviour for a specific object.
 Unity has a number of components available out of the box, we will be using several Unity components in this tutorial and will be making many custom components as well.

 <hr></details>
 <details><summary>What's a SpriteRenderer?</summary>